Sitcom history from the year you were born

 1989: The longest-running animated sitcom debuts

-“The Simpsons” debuted on Fox on Dec.
+"The Simpsons" debuted on Fox on Dec.
 17, 1989, as a Christmas special.
-The animated sitcom got its start as a cartoon short in 1987 on “The Tracey Ullman Show.”
-Created by cartoonist Matt Groening, it is currently in its 32nd season.
+The animated sitcom got its start as a cartoon short in 1987 on "The Tracey Ullman Show."
+Created by cartoonist Matt Groening, it reached its 34th season in 2022.

 You may also like: Movie trivia for the top 100 films of all time